 Good carbs versus bad carbs

 Not all carbohydrates are created equal.
 “Good carbs” or “whole or unrefined” are clean carbs.
 These carbs are unprocessed and contain natural fiber.
-“Bad carbs” are in their refined form and commonly found in processed foods like dairy, chocolate, cake, and chips.
+“Bad carbs” are in their refined form and are commonly found in processed foods like dairy, chocolate, cake, and chips.
 They’re low in fiber and are quickly digested in the body, causing a sudden sugar rush and a spike in the blood sugar level.

-Phase 3 of HCG Injections Diet is the maintenance phase.
+Phase 3 of the HCG Injections Diet is the maintenance phase.
 Here, you gradually increase your calorie intake and start incorporating foods back into your diet, including carbohydrates.
 However, when you say carbohydrate, you do not just eat any carbs-rich foods that you can grab.
 Carb options allowed during this phase are non-starchy clean carbs.
 Starchy clean carbs include corn, potatoes, and beans, while non-starchy types include leafy greens, vegetables, and fruits.
 The key distinction between the two lies in their total starch and calorie content.

 Non-starchy clean carb options for phase 3